-Sexual assault and relationship abuse impact many college aged men people on college campuses.
-Nationally, it’s estimated that one in five women will be sexually assaulted in their lifetimes and that they are most vulnerable between the ages of 16 and 24.
+Sexual assault and relationship abuse impacts many people on college campuses.
+Nationally, it’s estimated that 1 in 5 (18.3%) women and 1 in 71 men (1.4%) will be sexually assaulted in their lifetimes.
+Women in particular are most vulnerable between the ages of 16 and 24.
+LGBTQ students face an increased risk of violence: nearly 1 in 4 undergraduate students identifying as transgender, gender non-conforming, questioning or other experience sexual assault after enrolling in a higher education institution.
 College aged men and women also experience relationship abuse at high rates.

 UIC Community Members Can Be Active Bystanders!